-Set 3 km inland, either side of the Gilão river, Tavira is perhaps one of the most charming towns of the Algarve.
+Set three kilometres inland, either side of the Gilão river, Tavira is one of the Algarve’s most charming towns.

 With its relaxed atmosphere, Tavira is a great location for couples, families and those seeking a peaceful holiday destination.

-Tavira is an ancient Moorish town with a plethora of historic buildings, decorative churches, pretty plazas and some of the least developed beaches of the Algarve.
+Tavira is an ancient Moorish town with a plethora of historic buildings, decorative churches, pretty plazas and some of the least developed beaches on the Algarve.